 If you prefer to explore on your own, or are not available for scheduled activities, the family-oriented trail system is well marked for your safety and pleasure.
 Five miles of trails consist of interconnecting loops, leading you to red rock vistas or along the lush greenery of Oak Creek.
 The Eagle's Nest and Apache Fire Loops are joined together by the Coyote Ridge Trail.
 Eagle's Nest is the highest point in the park with an elevation gain of 300 feet.
 The three major loops are connected along the riparian corridor by the Kisva Trail, which also leads to the short loop of the Yavapai Ridge Trail.
 The Javelina Trail takes you into the pinon/juniper woodlands and back to the other loops.
 Detail information is available at the Visitor Center.
 Bikes and horses are allowed on designated routes.
 Download Printable Park Map & Brochure ( 855 KB PDF)

 The votes are in!
 The Lime Kiln Trail connecting Dead Horse Ranch State Park and Red Rock State Park won the 2012 Critic’s Choice Award for Best Bike Ride!
 For the sixth year, AZCentral.com experts have picked their favorite people, places, businesses, and things to do!
 Learn more about the trail.

 Daily, upon request.
 The park's movie theater shows “The Natural Wonders of Sedona-Timeless Beauty”.
 The movie reveals why USA Weekend voted Sedona & Oak Creek Canyon “the most Beautiful Place in America”.

-On June 26, 2015, Ranger Luci reports that 38 different species of birds were spotted at Red Rock SP!
+On September 2, 2015, Ranger Luci reported 181 unique sightings of birds at Red Rock SP!

 - Alamo Lake